gioblu/PJON/devices/sensors/LEDAR/README.md

 - 1x 3 pin 2.54mm interface

 #### Circuit
 The circuit is quite simple and can be tested quickly on a breadboard.
 It is composed by 6 elements, the MCU, its clock, a couple of resistors and a couple of LEDs.
 This particular LEDAR was built with NOS (new old stock) components and infrared LEDs.
-The emittter LED is connected to PB0 through a current limit resistor selected depending on its forward voltage, the other LED used as a detector, is connected to PB2 using ADC1 with a pull-down resistor connected to ground with a value of 1-10MΩ related to the amount of current produced by the detector.
+The emitter LED is connected to PB0 through a current limiting resistor selected depending on its forward voltage, the other LED used as a detector, is connected to PB2 using ADC1 with a pull-down resistor connected to ground with a value of 1-10MΩ related to the amount of current produced by the detector.
 XTAL1 and 2 pins are connected to the crystal oscillator and PB1 is used for communication and configuration.
-Take a look at the [fritzing project](hardware/fritzing/LEDARv5.fzz) if you need more details.
+Take a look at the [Fritzing project](hardware/fritzing/LEDARv5.fzz) if you need more details.

 ![PJON](images/LEDAR-PCB.jpg)